amanrai31/React2/README7.md

 Dependencies should match the code  => When you write an Effect, you first specify how to start and stop whatever you want your Effect to be doing.
 Then, if you leave the Effect dependencies empty ([]), the linter will suggest the correct dependencies

+1. To remove a dependency, prove that it’s not a dependency
+2. To change the dependencies, change the code

 **Reactive values include props and all variables(including state) and functions declared directly inside of your component. **

+### Removing unnecessary dependencies

+Look at the dependency list.
+Does it make sense for the Effect to re-run when any of these dependencies change?
+Sometimes, the answer is “no”

+- You might want to re-execute different parts of your Effect under different conditions.
+- You might want to only read the latest value of some dependency instead of “reacting” to its changes.
+- A dependency may change too often unintentionally because it’s an object or a function.

+#### 1. Should this code move to an event handler?

+Like hitting POST request on form submission - Put it in event handler

+#### 2. Is your Effect doing several unrelated things?

+Avoid: A single Effect synchronizes two or more independent processes

 ```js
 const serverUrl = 'https://localhost:1234';